makersacademy/takeaway-challenge/docs/domain_model.md

 |Noun|Property or owner of property?|
 |---------|------------|
 Menu|Owner of property (dish)
+Dishes|Property of menu
-Dish|Property of menu and owner of properties (description and price)
+Dish|Owner of properties (description and price)
 Dish description|Property of dish
 Dish price|Property of dish
 Text|Property of text_generator